aravindonline/Complaint-Registration-App/README.md

 # ComplaintRegistrationApp

-XXX company is a distribution logistics business unit and receiving complaints from its customers through sources of call centre, mails, paper mode, each branch offices, retail offices, back operation offices .
+ABC company is a distribution logistics business unit and receiving complaints from its customers through sources of call centre, mails, paper mode, each branch offices, retail offices, back operation offices .
 It has become very difficult to manage complaints to process and feedback to business for corrections and improvement.